kltm/how-to-write-an-awesome-issue/README.md

-Above all, keep in mind that the main purpose of ticket is to communicate experience and history for the intended audience.
+Above all, keep in mind that the main purpose of ticket is to communicate experience and history for the intended audience through time--issues are sometimes all we have!

-## Afterwards

-Above all: be happy having issues, sometimes they're all we have!